Corniel/corniel.github.io/hello-world/2025_03_08_international_womens_day.md

 an extra subject, required to go to university.
 Without her, that would not have happened.

-She helped me believing in myself, something I did not do at the time.
+She helped me believe in myself, something I did not do at the time.

 If it wasn't for her, I would never have been able to go to university, a life changing event, which without I most likely never would have become a software